 The fund has had a position in the stock probably since its pre-IPO stage.
 It still holds around 13.4% of its total shares outstanding.
 The equity stake was left mostly unchanged in the previous quarter.
 APi Group Corporation is Viking’s tenth-largest holding, accounting for 3.1% of its outstanding shares.

 Viking’s 84-stock portfolio is well-diversified, with a strong capital allocation towards healthcare.

 Source: Viking’s 13F filing, Author

-The company’s research-intense philosophy and unique separation of its opportunity-identification and execution teams have been able to yield market-beating returns over the past few years.
+The company’s research-intense philosophy and unique separation of its opportunity-identification and execution teams have been able to yield strong returns historically, despite the recent underperformance.

 Because a large percentage of the company’s AUMs are allocated towards individual equities, Viking is one of the easier-to-replicate funds by retail investors.
 Still, Viking’s stock-picking requires additional due diligence, as the fund’s investments could represent hedging techniques or other non-profit-targeting positions.

-Having said that, excluding Viking’s stakes in the more speculative Adaptive Biotechnology and BridgeBio Pharma, the rest of its top 10 investments are made of trustworthy, long-term investment operations, most of which have demonstrated decades of shareholder value creation.
+Having said that, Viking’s top 10 investments are made of trustworthy, long-term investment businesses, most of which have demonstrated decades of shareholder value creation.

 See the articles below for analysis on other major investment firms/asset managers: